Impaired fasting glucose - prediabetes; Impaired glucose tolerance - prediabetes

 - Eat healthy foods.
-This includes whole grains, lean proteins, low-fat dairy, and plenty of fruits and vegetables.
-Watch portion sizes and avoid sweets and fried foods.
+This includes whole grains, lean proteins, low-fat dairy, and plenty of vegetables.
+Watch portion sizes and avoid sweets, fried foods, and excessive amount of fruits.

 - Lose weight.
 Just a small weight loss can make a big difference in your health.
 For example, your provider may suggest that you lose about 5% to 7% of your body weight.
 So, if you weigh 200 pounds (90 kilograms), to lose 7% your goal would be to lose about 14 pounds (6.3 kilograms).
 Your provider may suggest a diet, or you can join a program to help you lose weight.